Deadly Indonesia church suicide bombings committed by one family - Journal du Cameroun

 The father, JAD cell leader Dita Priyanto, drove a bomb-laden car into the Surabaya Centre Pentecostal Church while his sons rode motorcycles into Santa Maria church, where they detonated explosives they were carrying, Karnavian said.

-“All were suicide attacks but the types of bombs are different,” he said.
+“All were suicide attacks but the types of bombs are different,” he said of the church attacks.

 – Coordinated attacks –